murex/tv-shows-app/INSTRUCTIONS.md

 - Add **string interpolation** to bind the card header and card paragraph to the show name and show summary respectively.
 -  Then add **property binding** to bind the img src attribute to the show img.
 - Finally add **event binding** to invoke `onSearchChanged()` when the input change event is fired.
-- Your **shows-list.component.html** and **shows-list-component.ts** files should look similar to the ones the repo [here](https://github.com/murex/tv-shows-app/tree/3-tv-shows-add-databinding/3-tv-shows-add-databinding/src/app/shows-list)
+- Your **shows-list.component.html** and **shows-list-component.ts** files should look similar to the ones in the repo [here](https://github.com/murex/tv-shows-app/tree/3-tv-shows-add-databinding/3-tv-shows-add-databinding/src/app/shows-list)
 - Run the application: `npm start`

 ## [4- Directives](https://github.com/murex/tv-shows-app/tree/4-tv-shows-add-directives)